I teach French Café Songs, Swing Guitar, and Bluegrass Jam online or in person. Scroll down to see the descriptions below.

 Every week we learn and sing together 2 new songs.
 Those can be famous or obscure songs, waltzes, foxtrots, tangos, political songs, romantic songs, happy songs, broken heart songs.

-For each song, I read, explain, and translate the lyrics, then talk about where the song comes from, its social, political, and historical context, and the references hidden in the lyrics.
+For each song, I read, explain and translate the lyrics, then talk about where the song comes from, its social, political and historical context, and the references hidden in the lyrics.
 All stuff you won't find on Wikipedia.
-And then, of course, we sing.
-We'll learn the melody together and work on the pronunciation, so in the end, you'll even improve your French!
+And then of course we'll sing.
+We'll learn the melody together and work on the pronunciation, so in the end you'll even improve your French!

 You don't need to be fluent in French.
-Some basics of French would be helpful but don’t worry, I'll help you with the pronunciation, in fact, many people who have taken the class didn't speak French at all.
-Also, prior experience in singing, playing an instrument, or any music theory is NOT required.
+Some basics of French would be helpful, but don’t worry, I'll help you with the pronunciation, in fact many people who have taken the class didn't speak French at all.
+Also, no prior experience required in singing, playing an instrument, or any music theory.

 I'll send the lyrics and chord charts of the song for each week, along with links so you can listen to the song ahead of time.